vbouchet31/node-acquia-sf-webhook/README.md

+WARNING:
+On this branch, the storage for subscriptions, applications and webhooks are not a MySQL database but a Google Spreadsheet instead.
+All the endpoints to manage (CRUD) the various entities are not working.

 This service is monitoring the tasks on ACSF and triggers webhooks when events are detected.
 It can monitor as many ACSF subscription and environment than needed.